Welcome ...

 I've put tried to put together information on this site that I hope might be of interest, and includes some case studies on some of the projects that I've been involved with.

-News and interesting things that I am or have been involved with ...
+News and interesting things ...

 Seismometers deployed in Boulby Mine